leon1219/crowdsourcing-data/README.md

 According to the Twitter Developer Policy, https://developer.twitter.com/en/developer-terms/agreement-and-policy#id34, restrictions apply to the availability of Twitter data, which are used under Twitter license for the current study, so specific user information or tweets messages are not publicly available without the permission of Twitter Inc. The tweet IDs and User IDs are however available for non-commercial research purposes and attached in each folder.

-#### NOTE: The original datasets for Ridgecrest earthquake case and NYC blackout case downloaded with Twitter Search API were available in their folders.
-These tweet data can be used for non-commercial research purposes under Twitter policy.
+#### NOTE: The original datasets for the Ridgecrest earthquake case and the NYC blackout case downloaded with Twitter Search API were available in their folders.
+These tweet data can be used for non-commercial research purposes under Twitter Policy.